 How to Prevent House Mice from Getting Inside

 Mice can be controlled with consistent prevention measures.
-Here are the most effective steps for Idaho homes.
+These steps are especially effective for Idaho homes.

 Seal Entry Points